-Whenever a repeatably positive sample was identified, a negative control was selected matched with the EIA-positive donor on age group, sex, geographic classification, and date of donation within one week.
-Samples from potential control donors were retested in duplicate and if found to be repeatably negative an aliquot was sent to the CPL for corroborative testing.
+Whenever a repeatably positive sample is identified, a negative control is selected matched with the EIA-positive donor on age group, sex, geographic classification.
+Samples from potential control donors are then retested in duplicate and if found to be repeatably negative an aliquot is sent for confirmatory testing.